 Citi Rewards+℠ Card Review: A Unique Earning Proposition that Rewards People for Small Purchases

-Considering consumers tend to spend a lot of money in these areas, and especially on groceries, it’s easy to see why someone might pick the Citi Rewards+℠ Card over other options.
+Considering consumers tend to spend a lot of money in these areas, and especially at supermarkets, it’s easy to see why someone might pick the Citi Rewards+℠ Card over other options.
 If you maxed out the 2x points categories each year with $6,000 in spending, you would earn 12,000 points minimum, after all.
 That’s more than you would earn with a card that offers 1% or 1.5% back on regular purchases, and not too shabby really.